-Managed to pick up 2 P-51D Mustang starter sets earlier in the year for £4.99 each from Aldi.
-The good thing about the P-51D, is that it was still in use during the early part of the Cold War, especially in Korea.
+Managed to pick up 2 Airfix P-51D Mustang starter sets earlier in the year for £4.99 each from Aldi.

 However, the set also included some SAAF (South Afirican Airforce) and some RAAF (Royal Australian Air Force) markings, which all looked good.

-A first for me with this build was using Tamiya acrylics for spraying, and I must admit, I was really pleased with how easy the Tamiya paints were to spary, will certainly be moving over to them when I can.
+A first for me with this build was using Tamiya acrylics for spraying.
+I will admit being really pleased with how easy the Tamiya paints were to spray.
+Will certainly be moving over to them when I can.

-Now back to the decals, they are a complete pain to use, very thin (which is a good thing), but fold over as soon as you try to remove them from the backing sheet, so much care was required when appying them.
+Now back to the decals, they are a complete pain to use, very thin (which is a good thing).
+But fold over as soon as you try to remove them from the backing sheet.
+Care is required applying these decals.